IFRS 4: Criticism

 6 of the 14 IASB board members dissented from issuing IFRS 4.
 Board members James J. Leisenring, Mary E. Barth, Robert P. Garnett, Gilbert Gélard and John T. Smith dissented because they disagreed with the temporary exemption from the accounting policy changes of IAS 8.
 Leisenring, Barth, Garnett and Smith further objected to the certain practices permitted by IFRS 4 related to the accounting for assets backing insurance companies, including "shadow accounting."
 Leisenring, Barth and Smith also objected to the inclusion of financial instruments with discretionary participation features within IFRS 4 rather than within the accounting guidance for financial instruments (which at the time was IAS 39), and Smith raised other objections as well, including the exception to separately measure embedded derivatives that meet the definition of insurance.
 Board member Tatsumi Yamada dissented separately because he did not believe that IFRS 4 appropriately addressed mismatches between the accounting for insurance contracts and the assets backing the insurance contracts.

 Leisenring continued to criticize IFRS 4 after its issue, including a statement that "IFRS 4 is a gift of the IASB to the insurance community that keeps on giving."

+Disclosure Requirements (IFRS 4)

+IFRS 4 requires an entity to disclose information that identifies and explains the amounts in its financial statements arising from insurance contracts and enables users to understand the amount, timing, and uncertainty of future cash flows.